Learn more about Bureau County Housing Authority.

-As of the most recent VMS report, Bureau County Housing Authority manages 70 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, Bureau County Housing Authority manages 71 active Housing Choice Vouchers.

 According to the 2016 Q4 Picture of Subsidized Households database, the housing authority's voucher program has an annual turnover of 10% having issued approximately 7 vouchers in the past year.
 The average voucher holder has received housing benefits for 4 years and 11 months.
 According to the 2016 PSH database, persons who were issued a voucher in the preceding 12 months waited an average of 20 months on the waiting list1.